yourtechbaddie-ke/The-Northstar-Group-Project/docs/README.md

 uvicorn api.index:app --reload --port 8000
 ```

-5. Deploy to Vercel
+5. Deploy to Netlify
 - Push all files to GitHub
-- Connect the repo to Vercel
+- Connect the repo to Netlify
-- Add all environment variables in Vercel project settings
+- Add all environment variables in Netlify project settings
-- Vercel auto-deploys on push to main
+- Netlify auto-deploys on push to main

 API Endpoints